 Let’s quickly assess your SaaS company.
 You’re a SaaS founder; you have a great idea that you’ve built out of creativity, technical expertise, and hard work.
 Maybe your SaaS is a better version of an existing product or service.
 Maybe it applies an existing concept to a new vertical (you’ve probably heard businesses saying something like “We’re the Uber for the XYZ vertical”).
 You have scoped out the competition.
 And now you’re looking for paying customers.

-You’ve heard that you must have SEO; some have advised that you need social media, and yet others have told you to offer a free trial.
-Marketing is not your area of expertise, but an effective marketing plan is something you know your SaaS business must have.
+You’ve heard that you must have SEO for SaaS; some have advised that you need social media, and yet others have told you to offer a free trial.
+Marketing is not your area of expertise, but an effective SaaS marketing plan is something you know your SaaS business must have.
 So what should you do?

 Separating Strategy from Tactics